aldipower/bitwig-ddx3216-controller/README.md

 ### Installation

-1. Simply copy the `Behringer_DDX3216.control.js` file out of the project root folder into your Bitwig `~/Bitwig Studio/Controller Scripts` folder.
-No need to create a sub-folder.
+1. Simply copy the the sub-folders of this project's `Bitwig Studio` folder into your own Bitwig `~/Bitwig Studio/` folder.
+It includes the controller script and a project template with the channel inserts ready for use.
 2. Add the controller script in Bitwig by choosing "Behringer -> DDX3216" in `Settings` and `Controller`.
 3. Select the appropriate MIDI ports in the config dialog and also check/adjust the MIDI channel.
 4. On the DDX3216 check for matching MIDI channels by pressing MMC/MIDI -> SETUP -> Transmit/Receive Channel.
 5. On the DDX3216 check if `Direct Parameter SysEx` is enabled by pressing MMC/MIDI -> SETUP -> RX/TX.
+6. Create a new Bitwig project by openening the template "DDX3216" and copy the channel strip effects from one of the tracks into your own project or simple use the freshly created project as a starting point.

+### Effects

+To map a Bitwig effect to the related DDX3216 insert effect, you need to rename the Bitwig effect to a specfic name or __just load the "DDX3216" Bitwig template__, where you find everything prepared for direct usage or copy&paste.

+Bitwig name -> Effect name:
+* EQ-2 -> DDX HIGH PASS
+* Gate -> DDX GATE
+* Compressor -> DDX COMPRESSOR
+* EQ-5 -> DDX EQ-5
+* Delay-1 -> DDX Delay-1 (use the one from the template as this has a polarity invertion option)

 ### Good to know